JenniferM-BShulyak/Crowdfunding_ETL/README.md

 The purpose of this project is to find trends in crowdfunding campaigns.
 Some questions to be investigated include:
    1. What countries have the most successful campaigns?
-   2. Which categories of campagins have the most/least success?
+   2. Which categories of campaigns have the most/least success?
-   3.
+   3. Any contacts trying to lead multiple campagins under different company names?

 ## Methodology: